lowndesc/industryx/README.md

 #### Attaching ADT telemetry to a Databricks Notebook by querying ADT ####
 1. Create a Databricks workspace
 2. Create a new Python Notebook
-3. Add the following cells to the Notebook
-The below codeblock installs the required ADT and Azure Identity Python packages
+3. Add the following codeblock in a new cell in the Notebook.
+This codeblock installs the required ADT and Azure Identity Python packages
 ```zsh
 %pip install azure-digitaltwins-core azure-identity
 ```
-The below codeblock creates the ADT client and uses it to query models
+4. Add the following codeblock in a new cell under the previous.
+This codeblock creates the ADT client and uses it to query models
 ```python
 # Establish a client connection to ADT